fernandacaron/pynnotate/README.md

 ---

-## 🤝 Contributing
+## 🤝 Help

-Contributions are welcome!
 This is an open-source project, free for academic purposes.

-To report bugs, request features, or submit improvements, open an issue or pull request.
+### 📝 How to Report Issues or Ask Questions

+New to GitHub?
+Don't worry!
+Follow this step-by-step guide:

+1. Click on the "Issues" tab at the top of this repository page
+2. Click the green "New Issue" button
+3. Choose an appropriate template (if available) or start with a blank issue
+4. Title: Be clear and descriptive (e.g., "Error when running function X")
+5. Description: Please include:
+   - What you were trying to do
+   - What actually happened (the error/problem)
+   - Steps to reproduce the issue
+   - Your operating system and software versions
+   - Screenshots or error messages (if applicable)

+### 🏷️ Using Labels

+When creating an issue, you can add labels like:

+   - `bug` - for problems or errors
+   - `enhancement` - for feature requests
+   - `question` - for general questions
+   - `help wanted` - if you need assistance

 ---